Zagros TV

 (زاگرۆس تیڤی) is a Kurdish language satellite television station in Iraqi Kurdistan, broadcasting since 2007.
 It belongs to the Kurdistan Democratic Party (KDP) and is based in Erbil.

+As of June 2008, per a BBC Monitoring interview, the station employed 250 staff in Kurdistan and abroad.
+It received financial aid from KDP, but at the time it was not enough to cover all costs.
+Its two sources of income are from advertising and program production.
+Despite operating under KDP's framework, its operation was still relatively independent.

 The station takes its name from the Zagros Mountains.